Find Affordable College Courses

 Full Visual & Performing Arts at East Carolina University Report

-In-state tuition fees for graduate students at WCU are $7,480 per year.
+The average tuition and fees for an in-state graduate student at WCU are $7,480 a year.

 Full Visual & Performing Arts at Western Carolina University Report

-You’ll join some of the best and brightest minds around you if you attend University of North Carolina School of the Arts.
-The school came in at #3 on this year’s Best Value Visual & Performing Arts Master’s Degree Schools in North Carolina list.
-Located in the medium-sized city of Winston-Salem, UNCSA is a public school with a small student population.
+The excellent master’s degree programs at University of North Carolina School of the Arts helped the school earn the #3 place on this year’s ranking of the best value visual and performing arts schools in North Carolina.
+Located in the city of Winston-Salem, UNCSA is a public college with a small student population.

 Read full report on Visual & Performing Arts at University of North Carolina School of the Arts

-NC State did well in our overall quality rankings, too.
-It placed #4 on our Best Visual & Performing Arts Master’s Degree Schools in North Carolina list.
+NC State also made our Best Visual & Performing Arts Master’s Degree Schools in North Carolina list, coming in at #4.

 Full Visual & Performing Arts at North Carolina State University Report

-University of North Carolina at Chapel Hill did quite well in this year’s ranking of the best places for visual and performing arts students to get a master’s degree.
-It came in at #7 on the list.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a very large student population.
+University of North Carolina at Chapel Hill landed the #7 spot in the 2023 rankings for the best value master’s degree visual and performing arts programs.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.

-UNC Chapel Hill not only placed well in our value ranking, but it is also #2 on our Best Visual & Performing Arts Master’s Degree Schools in North Carolina list.
+UNC Chapel Hill also made our Best Visual & Performing Arts Master’s Degree Schools in North Carolina list, coming in at #2.

 North Carolina Central University ranked #8 on this year’s Best Value Visual & Performing Arts Master’s Degree Schools in North Carolina list.
-Located in the large city of Durham, North Carolina Central University is a public college with a medium-sized student population.
+Located in the city of Durham, North Carolina Central University is a public school with a medium-sized student population.

 #9